-Indicators of Bullying Behavior: Bullying behaviors may include, but are not necessarily limited to, the following:
+Indicators of bullying behavior may include, but are not necessarily limited to, the following:

-Verbal - Hurtful name-calling, teasing, gossiping, making threats, making rude noises, or spreading hurtful rumors.

->Nonverbal - Posturing, making gang signs, leering, staring, stalking, excluding, destroying property, using graffiti or graphic images, or exhibiting inappropriate and/or threatening, gestures or actions.
+- Verbal Hurtful name-calling, teasing, gossiping, making threats, making rude noises, or spreading hurtful rumors. - Nonverbal Posturing, making gang signs, leering, staring, stalking, excluding, destroying property, using graffiti or graphic images, or exhibiting inappropriate and/or threatening, gestures or actions.

->Physical - Hitting, punching, pushing, shoving, poking, kicking, tripping, strangling, hair pulling, fighting, beating, biting, spitting, or destroying property.

->Emotional/Psychological - Rejecting, terrorizing, extorting, defaming, intimidating, humiliating, blackmailing, manipulating friendships, isolating, ostracizing, using peer pressure, or rating or ranking personal characteristics.

->Cyber Bullying - Any bullying, harassment, or intimidation when such is accomplished utilizing electronic communication media or electronic signaling devices.
+- Physical Hitting, punching, pushing, shoving, poking, kicking, tripping, strangling, hair pulling, fighting, beating, biting, spitting, or destroying property. - Emotional/Psychological Rejecting, terrorizing, extorting, defaming, intimidating, humiliating, blackmailing, manipulating friendships, isolating, ostracizing, using peer pressure, or rating or ranking personal characteristics. - Cyberbullying Any bullying, harassment, or intimidation when such is accomplished utilizing electronic communication media or electronic signaling devices.
 Such media includes, but shall not be limited to, e-mail messages, text messages, instant messages, social networking sites; internet-based video sites, and postings of blogs.
 See below for the CCDS' Cyberbullying Policy.

-CCDS reserves the right to regulate, review, investigate and recipients for bullying, harassment, intimidation and/or cyberbullying, or any other disciplinary violations when such activities threaten violence against another student, are related to school activities, or otherwise disrupt the learning environment or orderly conduct of the school, school business or school activities even if such activities occur after school hours and/or off-campus.
+CCDS reserves the right to regulate, review, investigate and discipline students for bullying, harassment, intimidation and/or cyber bullying, or any other disciplinary violations when such activities threaten violence against another student, are related to school activities, or otherwise disrupt the learning environment or orderly conduct of the school, school business or school activities even if such activities occur after school hours and/or off-campus.